jwmatthys/musescore-theory-plugins/README.md

 ### SATB Chorale Checker

-By default the plugin will run in Major mode.
-To check minor examples, set the “Lyricist” text field (Add → Text → Lyricist) to “Minor”.
+This plugin checks four-part SATB writing.
+You will need to choose major or minor mode from the plugin menu.
 If you have selected one or more measures, the plugin will only check the selected measures.
 If no measures are selected, it will run on the entire file.

 Roman numerals and figured bass should be entered as lyrics.
 Feel free to use superscript/subscript for figured bass, and to resize the lyrics as desired.